 - Vellus Hair – This is the short, lighter hair that kids and teens have.
 It is typically lighter than adult hair too.

-- Terminal Hair – This is the adult hair that is longer, darker, and thicker than the vellus hairs.
+- Terminal Hair – This adult hair is longer, darker, and thicker than the vellus hair.
 During puberty, vellus hairs on the body are replaced by terminal androgenic hair.

 Hair Growth Phases

 Even within the different types of hair, there are multiple phases for hair growth.
 There are four phases, which include a shedding phase where the hair stops growing and falls out of its follicle.

 Here are the four hair growth phases covered in more detail: